 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to future periods and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The government-wide statements report pension related deferred outflows from the difference between projected and actual investment earnings of the pension plan as well as Township contributions made after the measurement date of the net pension liability.
+The government-wide statements report pension related deferred outflows from the difference between projected and actual investment earnings of the pension plan, the deficit investment returns recognized in the calculation of its net pension liability, as well as Township contributions made after the measurement date of the net pension liability.